syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Working-with-Fields.md

-> Note: Page number and Paragraph number options are not supported in Silverlight, WinRT and Windows Phone applications while updating Cross reference field.
+N> Page number and Paragraph number options are not supported in Silverlight, WinRT and Windows Phone applications while updating Cross reference field.

-Known Limitations
+### Known Limitations

 The following are the known limitations: